sh3bu/CTF-writeups/TryHackMe/CI_CD and Build Security - Network/README.md

 id
 uid=1001(gitlab-runner) gid=1001(gitlab-runner) groups=1001(gitlab-runner)
 ```
+### Protecting the Pipeline -

+Protecting your GitLab CI/CD pipeline is essential to ensure the security of your code and infrastructure.
+Some of the steps are :

+- **Limit Branch Access** - Restrict who can push to the main branch.
+Only trusted developers should have the ability to push code to this branch.
+You can do this by configuring branch protection rules in your GitLab repository settings.
+Navigate to Settings > Repository > Default branch.
+Configure the rules to require reviews before allowing changes.

+- **Review Merge Requests** - Enforce merge requests (or pull requests) to make main branch changes.
+Merge requests provide a way to review and approve code changes before merging.
+You can configure a merge request approvals to ensure multiple team members review and approve changes.

+- **Use CI/CD Variables** - Avoid storing sensitive information directly in your .gitlab-ci.yml file.
+Instead, use GitLab CI/CD variables to store secrets like API keys, passwords, and tokens.
+These variables can be protected and restricted to specific branches and tags.

+- **Limit Runner Access** - Only allow trusted runners to execute CI/CD jobs.
+By specifying tags, you can register runners with specific tags and then restrict which runners can be used for jobs in your .gitlab-ci.yml file.
+Only runners with the appropriate tags can run jobs on the main branch.

+- **Access Control and Permissions** - Review and configure project-level and group-level access controls and permissions.
+It's always good to review and ensure you have the least privilege by checking the project's settings and modifying the CI/CD configuration if necessary.

+- **Regular Audits** - Conduct regular security audits of your GitLab configuration and CI/CD pipeline.
+Review who has access and permissions and ensure that best practices are followed.

+- **Monitor and Alert** - Set up monitoring and alerting for your pipeline.
+Implement security monitoring solutions to detect unusual or unauthorised activities in your GitLab environment and CI/CD pipeline.

 > 1. What can we add so that merges are raised for review instead of pushing the changes to code directly? - `merge requests`
 > 2. What should we do so that only trusted runners execute CI/CD jobs? - `limit runner access`